How to Save & Invest for Retirement

 The contribution deadline for adding money to an IRA is the same deadline for filing your tax returns of the following tax year.

 After this deadline, you lose all unused potential contributions.
-You can’t skip three years of investing and then try to make it up in the following year.
+You can’t skip a year of contribution and then try to make it up in the following year.
 This is why it is important to contribute while you still can (in case your income exceeds the contribution limits in the future).